Home » Best Day Trips from Miami: 6 Awesome Excursions from Miami

 A Day Trip to Bimini in The Bahamas

 Fancy a day trip to another country?
-That happens to be tropical Caribbean islands?
+That happens to be a collection of tropical Caribbean islands?
 Well, why not!

 Daily tours run from Miami to Bimini in the Bahamas, taking around 16 hours in all.
 Following complimentary pick-up at your hotel in Downtown Miami or Miami Beach, you head to PortMiami to jump on the high speed ferry.
 It takes about 2 hours to arrive in Bimini.